A Night Of Elegance, Storytelling, And Star-Studded Glamour

 Star-Studded Guests: The event was graced by several celebrity guests, including Pravin Talan, Nivedita Basu, Zaan, and other luminaries, intensifying the allure and excitement of the evening.

-Nushrat Bharucha’s captivating presence in Sonali Jain’s ‘Feel’ collection elevated the event to a realm of timeless beauty and sophistication.
-The Bombay Times Fashion Week 2023 will be forever etched in the annals of the fashion world, with Nushrat Bharucha’s regal elegance adding an extra layer of charm to the evening.
+Nushrratt Bharuccha’s captivating presence in Sonali Jain’s ‘Feel’ collection elevated the event to a realm of timeless beauty and sophistication.
+The Bombay Times Fashion Week 2023 will be forever etched in the annals of the fashion world, with Nushrratt Bharuccha’s regal elegance adding an extra layer of charm to the evening.